ssong0320/CS283/Assignments/4-ShellP2/questions.md

 - Find and describe three commonly used signals (e.g., SIGKILL, SIGTERM, SIGINT).
 What are their typical use cases?

     > **Answer**:
     SIGKILL (Signal 9) – This forcefully stops a process immediately and can’t be ignored or handled.
 It’s used when a process won’t stop normally, like with kill -9 <pid>.
 SIGTERM (Signal 15) – This is the default way to ask a process to stop nicely, so it can clean up before quitting.
-Unlike SIGKILL, the process can catch this and decide what to do.

-    SIGINT (Signal 2) – This happens when you press Ctrl+C in the terminal, telling a program to stop.
+Unlike SIGKILL, the process can catch this and decide what to do SIGINT (Signal 2) – This happens when you press Ctrl+C in the terminal, telling a program to stop.
 Programs can catch this signal and handle it differently instead of just quitting.

 - What happens when a process receives SIGSTOP?
 Can it be caught or ignored like SIGINT?
 Why or why not?